komposter/CommunityPowerEA.com/_docs/notifications.md

 ## Enable alert on first signal

-Show alert on every first signal (even if trading is disabled or ‘first’ checkbox is unchecked)
+Show alert on every first signal (even if trading is disabled or 'first' checkbox is unchecked)

 ## Enable sounds